 Much of the way we work with color in post-production is based around red, green and blue.
 Color profiles for cameras, screens and printing work with red, green and blue.
 It’s even one of the ways we can define an absolute color, by using RGB values.
 These numbers will reproduce the same color no matter what software we are using.

 The primaries alone can give us very striking color contrast in our images.
 However, when we mix in the secondaries, we get even more creative possibilities.

 The Secondary Colors

 The photographic secondaries can be seen as the polar opposites to the primary colors.
-The secondary to red is cyan, of green is magenta and of blue is yellow.
+The secondary to red is cyan, to green is magenta and to blue is yellow.
 In film photography and in digital post-production we can use the secondaries to remove a primary cast.
 For example, if we have an image that is looking way too blue, we add yellow to make it look more natural.

-The Complimentary Colors
+The Complementary Colors

 Artists have known for hundreds of years that certain colors work well together, complement each other.
-Fortunately, there is a very easy guide to help us in deciding which colors are complimentary.
+Fortunately, there is a very easy guide to help us in deciding which colors are complementary.
 It’s called the color wheel and most versions of it show 12 colors.
-These are the three primaries, three secondaries, and six other well-known colors.
+These are three primaries, three secondaries, and six other well-known colors.